Meet Our Board

 Olivia is currently launching a collaborative focused on supporting proven nonprofits to achieve impact at a transformative scale, with seed funding provided by the Skoll Foundation and the Bill & Melinda Gates Foundation.
 Olivia was the founding Executive Director of the Giving Pledge, and previously, she led a cross-foundation strategy effort at the Gates Foundation.
 She also served as Associate Director at the Millennium Challenge Corporation, as an independent consultant focusing on microfinance and private sector development, and as a strategy consultant at Monitor Group.
 Olivia was named a Young Global Leader by the World Economic Forum in 2014.

-Erin Miller, Coordinator, Domestic Violence/Sexual Assault Program, Newton-Wellesley Hospital (Treasurer)
+Erin Miller, Coordinator, Domestic Violence/Sexual Assault Program, Newton-Wellesley Hospital (Clerk)

 Erin entered the domestic violence field a decade ago after more than 20 years of anti-racism work.
 Her areas of specialization include the intersections of partner violence and addictions; partner violence in LGBTIQ communities and communities of color; and the impact of domestic violence on children.